 - I like adding sweeteners at the start and not after the yogurt is made as I find that they will mix more cohesively, although there are varying opinions on that.

-- You may use a different thickener, but make sure to check out this article for the specific instructions on how to use it.
+- You may use a different thickener, but make sure to check out how to thicken yogurt for the specific instructions on how to use it.

 We all hold many chapters in our life that make up our life journey.
 My food journey is an exploration into what tastes good but ultimately what makes my body function at its optimum.
 What is your food journey?
 And what will you do with your vegan oat milk yogurt?
 Please do share!